-These semi-sweet Blood Orange Buckwheat Muffins use seasonal fruit and make the perfect addition to a healthy breakfast or brunch.
+These semi-sweet blood orange muffins with chocolate chips use seasonal fruit and make a delicious healthy breakfast or snack.

 Blood oranges tend to have more tender membranes than ordinary oranges, which makes the segments very easy to cut without having to remove the membranes.
-(Though it’s absolutely fine to remove them if you prefer).
 So they are quick and easy to prepare.
-I used a mixture of buckwheat flour and ground almonds in this recipe, as well as dark chocolate chips.
-All 3 taste fantastic together and add even more character to these semi-sweet, delicious muffins.

-This recipe makes 6 large Blood Orange Buckwheat Muffins, but you can easily double the ingredients if you want to enjoy them later.
+This recipe makes 6 large blood orange muffins, but you can easily double the ingredients if you want to enjoy them later.
 They taste great warm, whether on their own or with a little butter or even jam.

 - 1/2 cup ground almonds